bldl/emplace-spidermonkey/README.md

 ### 6. Start Simple

 * Don’t dive into the complex parts immediately.
-Start by reading sections like the **Introduction** or common JavaScript features such as arrays or functions.
+Start by reading sections like the **Introduction** or common JavaScript™ features such as arrays or functions.
-* **External Help**: Use resources like [SearchFox.org](https://searchfox.org/) to browse and search for JavaScript engine implementations or additional explanations before checking the more technical spec.
+* **External Help**: Use resources like [SearchFox.org](https://searchfox.org/) to browse and search for JavaScript™ engine implementations or additional explanations before checking the more technical spec.

 ### 7. Example: Understanding `Array.prototype.push`